25 min read 3 hour project ~$100 Medium

 Plot the results in a heatmap

-Using relative evaluations
+Using relative (ranking-based) evaluations

 In our previous evals, we used larger models to evaluate the ELI5 explanations in isolation: just showing the abstract and the explanation to the evaluator model and asking it to score the explanation on a scale of 0 to 100.
 But since we’re trying to understand which model is best for our task, it makes more sense to compare relative performance directly.
 This is where relative evaluations come in.
-We’ll now show the evaluator all three ELI5 explanations at once, and ask it to rank them from best to worst.Pull down the results and append them to the original dataframe
+We’ll now show each evaluator all three ELI5 explanations at once, and ask it to rank them from best to worst.Pull down the results and append them to the original dataframe

 Pull down the results and append them to the original dataframe